Building on insights from the academic world

 From Clare Graves in the 50’s as the first researcher to publish values measurements, to Carol Dwecks mindset models and Torberts research and Barretts global center, there are multiple input, applications and experiences in the field of culture.
 Many researchers have been considered, and many of the models are applied in one aspect or the other.

 The precision and system approach of Hall Tonna (HT) have provided a foundation for values-driven business development.
 In the process of applying the HT model, we did extensive process innovation, report design, manual visualisation, and analytics.
-Our Culturengine database includes more than 1000 unique individual leaders, 50+ leadership teams, and more than 20 small businesses with all employees involved.
+Our Culture Intelligence database includes more than 8000 unique individuals, 100+ leadership teams, and more than 50 businesses with all employees involved.

 In our model there are 70% values directly from HT.
 While being highly inspired and supported by Brian Hall and his values mastery and support, we have also recognized the importance of other research in this arena and adapted our own evidence based methodology and model accordingly.
 The levels along which ‘development’ in the CI model takes place follow the same logic as the Hall-Tonna model with some exceptions: